Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

-Here, we analyze the preservation of the structure of the PDE when using second-order time integrators, namely Crank--Nicolson (CN) and BDF2.
-We consider the same model parameters as in \cref{sec:be_robust} and the finest 4096x4096 mesh.
-All solvers converge to a similar final energy value (see left panel of \cref{fig:ode_logs}), with all being able to preserve the energy decay (central panel).
-While CN and BDF2 allow for larger time steps (data not shown), neither can maintain the positive semi-definiteness of $\C$ (see \cref{sec:time_disc}); to quantify these errors, we compute
+Next, we analyze the preservation of the structure of the PDE comparing the backward Euler solver (BE) against second-order time integrators, namely Crank--Nicolson (CN) and BDF2.
+We consider the same model parameters as in \Cref{sec:be_robust} and the finest $4096^2$ mesh.
+All solvers converge to a similar final energy value (see left panel of \Cref{fig:ode_logs}), with all being able to preserve the energy decay (central panel).
+While CN and BDF2 allow for larger time steps (data not shown), neither can maintain the positive semidefiniteness of $\C_h$ (see \Cref{sec:time_disc}); to quantify these errors, we compute

-where $\mathds{1}_{(\cdot)}$ is the indicator function and $\lambda_{min}(\C)$ is the minimum eigenvalue of $\C$, sampled at the quadrature points of the FEM discretization.
-As expected, BE never computes solutions that lead to negative eigenvalues of $\C$, while BDF2 and CN fail, with BDF2 failing to preserve positive semi-definiteness even in 10\% of the domain.
-The absolute values of the negative eigenvalues encountered by BDF2 or CN are nevertheless very small in this case and always below $r$ (data not shown).
-We stress here that, at every evaluation of the residual equations \cref{eq:semidiscrete}, we ensure the Poisson problem is always well posed by sampling $\C + r \mathbb{I}$ at the quadrature nodes, and by shrinking the time step if we encounter any negative eigenvalue.
-In \cref{fig:ode_ref_imgs}, we show the final state for $\Norm{\C}$ for the three solvers considered, all of which preserve the symmetry of the solution.
+where $\mathds{1}_{(\cdot)}$ is the indicator function and $\lambda_{{\text min}}(\C_h)$ is the minimum eigenvalue of $\C_h$.
+BE never computes solutions that lead to negative eigenvalues of $\C_h$, confirming the results of Lemma \ref{lem:be_posdef}, while BDF2 and CN fail, with BDF2 failing to preserve positive semidefiniteness even in 10\% of the domain.
+Nevertheless, the negative eigenvalues observed with BDF2 or CN have very small magnitudes and remain below $r$ (data not shown).
+We stress here that, at every evaluation of the residual equations \eqref{eq:semidiscrete}, we ensure the Poisson problem is always well posed by sampling $\C_h + r \mathbb{I}$ at the quadrature nodes, and by shrinking the time step if we encounter any negative eigenvalue.
+In \Cref{fig:ode_ref_imgs}, we show the final state of \(\Norm{\C_h}\) for the three solvers considered, all of which preserve the symmetry of the solution.
+The resulting figures are essentially identical, with no discernible differences at the final time, indicating that the simulations are well resolved in both space and time.